dfransiscaf/thelook_ecommerce_analysis/README.md

 TheLook is a global e-commerce company that sells trendy apparel for men and women.
 Company's primary focus is providing a seamless online shopping experience with a wide variety of clothing categories, from casual wear to formal attire.

-Established in 2019, TheLook's book of business have grown into a data-rich platform with over of ... customers and possesses over ... transactions, generating sales revenue exceeding $...milion.
+Established in 2019, TheLook's book of business have grown into a data-rich platform with 100.000 customers, possesses over 125.000 transactions, and generating sales revenue exceeding $2.71 milion.

 In-depth analysis is conducted to evaluate TheLook's performance over the past several years (2019-2025).
 This comprehensive review provides valuable insights that internal cross-functional teams will utilize to streamline processes and enchance TheLook's commercial performance.
 The key insights and recommendations are provided on the following key areas: